 It's been my observation that the vast majority of ultra runners spend a disproportionate amount of time among the major components of training.

-In a recent SOUP episode, I challenged the Ultra Clan to develop a diagram that identifies and prioritizes 'training'.
-I received MANY responses and it took a while to consolidate a final product that represents the spirit of the consensus.
-But, I've done just that and present it for your comments.
-It is a living document that I will strive to improve, so please let me know your thoughts.
+In a SOUP episode, I challenged the Ultra Clan to develop a diagram that identifies and prioritizes 'training'.
+It’s a living document that I’ll endeavor to improve, so please let me know your thoughts.
 An image of the diagram is at the bottom of this post, scroll down.
 You can download either a pdf or a Word version as well.
 You’ll likely find that this diagram doesn't exactly fit your view or needs but it’s a great place to start.

-Ultimately, it is my hope that this diagram (or one that you fashion for yourself with this as a starting template) will assist you in constructing an actionable framework to ensure that you are comprehensive and properly balanced in your training program as you pursue becoming your ultra best!
+Ultimately, it’s my hope that this diagram will assist you in constructing an actionable framework to ensure that you’re comprehensive and properly balanced in your training program as you strive to become your ultra best!